sethlogan3/JFL/README.md

 ###F-chat communication
 * Handles all websocket communication
 * Handles client-server JSON commands and formatting
- * User can implement methods for any incoming server commands
+ * User can implement methods that are called for incoming server commands
  * User can invoke methods for any outgoing client commands